Skip to main content

 • Availability: Capacity for Spot Node Pools is not guaranteed and depends on current availability in the region.

-• Preemptible: Unlike instances in on-demand Node Pools, instances in Spot Node Pools can be reclaimed by CoreWeave at any time if the capacity is required elsewhere.
+• Preemptible: Unlike instances in on-demand Node Pools, CoreWeave can reclaim instances in Spot Node Pools at any time if the capacity is required elsewhere.

 • Automatic scaling: When all instances are preempted, the Spot Node Pool remains active and automatically scales back up when capacity becomes available again.